-A reason as to why it’s hard to represent autism correctly is because it’s a wide spectrum.
-According to GetSafe, some common traits social skill Sensory processing motor skills, executive functioning, emotional regulation and special interests or talents.
-However, these traits are invisible, and it can be hard to identify if you’re not knowledgeable in those traits.
-Including that, each autistic case is different leading it to a wide spectrum.
+It’s hard to represent Autism correctly because it’s a broad spectrum encompassing GetSafe, some common traits, social skills, Sensory processing, Motor skills, Executive functioning, Emotional regulation, and Special interests or talents.
+However, these traits are invisible and can be hard to identify if you’re not knowledgeable.
+Each autistic case is different, leading to a broad spectrum.

 Unintentionally Accurate

-Oddly enough given what we have about the autistic traits, it’s surprisingly easy to imply those to particular characters.
-Although these characters weren’t intended to represent those with autism, they give off traits that would match well known traits.
+Oddly enough, given what we know about autistic traits, it’s surprisingly easy to attribute those traits to particular characters.
+Although these characters weren’t intended to be autistic, they exhibit traits that match well-known characteristics.

 One example that comes to mind would be D-16/Megatron from Transformers One.
-A video essay from Lord of the TORBs goes into great detail on both the main characters of the film, however I’d like to focus on one of them.
-In particular the traits that D-16 partrades that I’d like to focus on is Emotional regulation.
-In the film D-16 has an emotional outburst followed by a shutdown period until the climax.
-Although not accurate of the situation, it does represent a situation that is rarely portrayed in film.
+A video essay from Lord of the TORBs goes into great detail about both the film’s main characters; however, I’d like to focus on one of them.
+In particular, the trait that D-16 portrays that I’d like to focus on is Emotional regulation.
+The film D-16 has an emotional outburst followed by a shutdown period until the climax.
+Although the situation is inaccurate, we rarely see it in the cinema.

 Closing thoughts